canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

 reviewed.

-Additionally, the retro should be used as an opportunity to get feedback on team processes, external blockers, recognise achievements in the cycle, and discuss any challenges the team is facing in general.
+Additionally, the retro should be used as an opportunity to get feedback on team processes, external blockers, recognize achievements in the cycle, and discuss any challenges the team is facing in general.
 This should also be prepared in advance by everyone in the team using
 `Team Improvement Ideas <https://docs.google.com/document/d/1S-YjcjWic1xZ9uPLvXNNY8mMCYtsZ3OTtohpZsQlVGA/edit?usp=sharing>`_.